sfletc/scramTrimmer/README.md

 ## Requirements

-- Go version 1.x of installing from source
+- Go version 1.x for installing from source
 - Access to the terminal/command line

 ## Installation from source (Go required)